Read the profiler snapshot

 Use and for fast navigation between search results.
 Using the buttons on the toolbar, you can also search either in the whole graph or just in a specific subtree and navigate to the results as soon as something was found.

 Capture the graph

-You can capture and export the graph separately from other data in the report.
+You can capture and export the graph separately from other data in the snapshot.